-Each participant will be enrolled in Spanish Language Classes during their time in Quito.
-After introductory testing, each student will be placed in classes that reflect their appropriate level of learning.
-U.S. college credit will be earned for these courses.
-Students come to Ecuador with varying degrees of fluency in Spanish.
-Consequently, after initial placement testing, students are placed in classes that will correspond to their level of proficiency.
-Courses will introduce the students to the sounds and structure of the Spanish language through listening, speaking, reading and writing.
+Each participant will be enrolled in at least one Spanish class but can enroll in more.
+After initial placement testing, students are placed in classes that will correspond to their level of proficiency.
+Courses will introduce the students to the sounds and structure of the Spanish language through listening, speaking, reading, and writing.
 Courses will provide the basis to understand and communicate Spanish effectively.
-Spanish Courses Offered: 101, 102, 201, 250, 310, 320, 400
+Spanish Courses Offered Include: 101 & 102: Elementary Spanish 1 & 2, 201: Intermediate Spanish 1, 250: Readings and Advanced Grammer, 310: Advanced Grammer and Conversation, 320: Advanced Grammer and Composition, 330: Voces del Ecuador: Select Topics in Ecuadorian Perspectives, 400: Overview of Latin American Literature and Culture.

 This course provides an overview of the history, art, and culture of Ecuador, along with the relationship between various factors.
 The course includes guest speakers from local organizations and visits to community groups, along with lectures and readings.
 The one unit seminar is required for all students.
 Completing the course for three units is elective.

 This course will examine the dynamics of personal development in student's lives, focusing on spiritual growth.
 Biblical principles that govern the character and conduct of Christians will be addressed.
 Students will employ analytical tools and reflection skills to develop a greater self-awareness.
 From this foundation they will explore the process of spiritual formation and establish an initial life-plan for the regular practice of spiritual disciplines.